kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 of balance ([98215](https://github.com/kubernetes/kubernetes/issues/98215),
 [105661](https://github.com/kubernetes/kubernetes/issues/105661),
 [k8s-pod-topology spread is not respected after rollout](https://stackoverflow.com/questions/66510883/k8s-pod-topology-spread-is-not-respected-after-rollout)).
-The root cause is that PodTopologySpread does not know the revision of pods and  treats all pods belonging to the same revision as identical.
+The root cause is that PodTopologySpread constraints allow defining a key-value label selector, which applies to all pods in a Deployment irrespective of their owning ReplicaSet.
+As a result, when a new revision is rolled out, spreading will apply across pods from both the old and new ReplicaSets, and so by the time the new ReplicaSet is completely rolled out and the old one is rolled back, the actual spreading we are left with may not match expectations because the deleted pods from the older ReplicaSet will cause skewed distribution for the remaining pods.

 Currently, users are given two solutions to this problem.
-The first is to add a revision  label to Deployment and update it manually at each rolling upgrade, while the second is to deploy a descheduler to re-balance the pod distribution.
+The first is to add a revision  label to Deployment and update it manually at each rolling upgrade(both the label on the podTemplate and the selector in the podTopologySpread constraint), while the second is to deploy a descheduler to re-balance the pod distribution.
 User feedback suggests that the experience isn't very good.
 In this proposal, we propose a native way to maintain pod balance after a